Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 An unhappy customer is a customer that leaves.

 A waiting worker is also a waste - computers are generally quite fast these days.
-Waiting for a _millisecond_ can mean _millions_ of wasted instruction cycles on a modern processor, and query wait times can add up _really, really_ fast.
+Waiting for a _millisecond_ can mean _millions_ of wasted instruction cycles on a modern processor.
+Query wait times can add up _really, really_ fast.
 We needed to optimize this wait time, and we needed it yesterday.

 ## Frankly, my darling, I don't give a _query_
-One way we made [Cassandra Communicator](https://moo64c.github.io/articles/2021/08/15/Cassandra-A-Scale-y-Story/) optimize queries is to perform all **write** queries _without replying to the worker_.
+[Cassandra Communicator](https://moo64c.github.io/articles/2021/08/15/Cassandra-A-Scale-y-Story/) already optimize workers' wait time; all **write** queries are performed _without replying to the worker_.
 Application workers send the `insert` or `update` query to the Communicator, and go on their merry way.
-In most cases, they could not care less if the write query actually succeeded - and for good reason: would they do much more than **write** something to the log and send a metric if the query failed?
+In most cases, they do not care if the write query actually succeeded; would they do much more than write something to a log and send a metric if the query failed?
 Communicator can handle that.
-Most **Write** queries would not block our workers - they do not and should not care about the result.
-Caring equals waiting on a query before doing something else.
-In cases when that caring is needed the option exists.
+Caring about the result equals waiting on a query before doing anything else.
+In cases when that caring is needed the option exists in the client.

 But you always care when reading from the database.
 Our workers will always wait on **_read_** queries.